SciGaP/DEPRECATED-PHP-Reference-Gateway/README.md

 PHP-Reference-Gateway
 =====================

-A gateway developed in php a a reference implementation for Airavata API.
-The concepts in the gateway are inspired by Ultrascan gateway.
+A gateway developed in php as a reference implementation for the Airavata API.
+The concepts in the gateway are inspired by the Ultrascan gateway.